The Complete New Orleans Bachelor Party City Guide

 Afternoon: Today it's time for one of New Orleans' most memorable adventures, an airboat tour.
 Book your Swamp Tour (boats hold anywhere from 6 to 30 passengers) for a nearly two-hour adventure where you'll keep an eye out for massive alligators, as well as other Louisiana creatures, including snakes, turtles, egrets, hawks, bald eagles and more.
 Not only will you get a thrill from the wildlife encounters, but you'll also love speeding down these unique waterways on an airboat.

 Evening: Make the most of everything New Orleans has to offer with a night in the French Quarter and on Bourbon Street.
 The 13-block stretch offers more than 50 bars and it's worthwhile to hit as many as you can.
 Start at Erin Rose where you can also grab dinner—a classic po'boy, the area's must-have sandwich, alongside cocktails and beer.
-Chose between Pat O'Brien's for a taste of the original Hurricane cocktail, a New Orleans classic.
+Choose between Pat O'Brien's for a taste of the original Hurricane cocktail, a New Orleans classic.
 Maison and The Spotted Cat Music Club are great spots to catch live jazz.
 Lafitte's Blacksmith Shop Bar was built in the 1700s, is dark and loud and is home to some famous drinks.
-The Swamp offers a club vibe with a mechanical bull, wraparound balcony and courtyard.
-Or the Bourbon Street Drinkery offers cocktails and craft beers in a modern art space.
+The Bourbon Street Drinkery offers cocktails and craft beers in a modern art space.
 Of course, you can just see where the night takes you!

 Day 3